When Insight isn't Enough

 How long is the CBC Program

-The CBC training program is a 40-hour course delivered over 2.5 months.
-Each week includes a 3-hour theory session, which is recorded and can be attended live or watched at your convenience.
+The first 8 weeks include a 3-hour theory session, which is recorded and can be attended live or watched at your convenience.
 In addition, there is a 1.5-hour skills training group each week that requires live attendance and active participation.
-In the final three weeks, the program shifts to skills practice only, with no additional theory sessions.

 Is the program ICF accredited?